dombrant/blurry-image-load/README.md

 Tested to work in the latest version of Chrome, Firefox, Edge, and Safari.
 The only part of this library that has browser support that you should consider is ES2015 syntax (let/const, classes, etc.).
 If you want to support older browsers, you will have to transpile `blurry-load.min.js` yourself.

 Otherwise, this library uses [CSS filters](http://caniuse.com/#feat=css-filters), but this has a fallback in place.
-For browsers that don't support CSS filters, a blank gray `div` with a shimmer animation is shown before the full sized image is loaded (see the `no-blur` class in `blurry-load.css` for details).
+For browsers that don't support CSS filters, a blank gray `div` with a shimmer animation is shown before the full sized image is loaded (see the `no-blur` class in `src/blurry-load.css` for details).

 ## Contributors